parvvaresh/Satellite_data/README.md

 The new relationships can emerge not only from the first node but from any node in a knowledge graph as shown below and A node or an entity can have multiple relations as well.

+We have 2 basic problems:
+1. Compound subjects and objects
+2. Find the main verb of the sentence

 in example folder we have use sentences of wikipedia and see result :

 ## for all relation :